Happy End (2017 film)

 Happy End is a 2017 drama film written and directed by Michael Haneke, and starring Isabelle Huppert and Jean-Louis Trintignant, who had also played daughter and father in Haneke's 2012 film Amour.

 The film was selected to compete for the Palme d'Or in the main competition section at the 2017 Cannes Film Festival.
 Released in the United States on 22 December 2017 by Sony Pictures Classics, it was selected as the Austrian entry for the Best Foreign Language Film at the 90th Academy Awards, but was not nominated.
 Huppert and Trintignant were nominated for European Film Awards for Best Actress and Best Actor respectively.
+As of 2025, it is Haneke's most recent film.

 Synopsis

 The film starts with clips secretly filmed with a smartphone by Eve Laurent, a teenager, showing her mother and overlaid with text messages from Eve saying that her mother is selfish and uncaring.
 Eve feeds her hamster one of the sedatives and it dies.
 The last clip shows Eve's mother unconscious and Eve admitting that she poisoned her too with sedatives.

 The next scene shows security camera video depicting an accident at a construction site.
 The site's construction firm is owned by Anne Laurent, Eve's aunt.
 Anne is then shown having dinner with her father, Georges Laurent, who suffers from dementia, as well as her son Pierre, who works for the construction company and has a drinking problem; her brother, Thomas Laurent, who is a surgeon; and his wife Anaïs.
 They all live together in a large mansion in Calais.
 We learn that the accident injured one of the construction workers and he will probably not survive his injuries.
 Eve comes to live with her father's family while her mother is in the hospital, and begins to have suspicions that her father is having an affair.
 One day at the beach she overhears Thomas talking on his cellphone to a woman, and she asks him if he still loves Anaïs.

 Pierre goes to an apartment building in the banlieue where he is confronted and badly beaten by a young man, who is later identified as the son of the construction worker injured in the accident.
 Pierre then flees the mansion and hides in an empty apartment, where he is found by Anne.
 They have an argument during which she asks him why he started drinking, accuses him of not taking his job in the construction firm seriously, and tells him that had he gone to the police after being beaten up, their chances in their legal dispute with the family of the construction worker would be much better.
 We later see her and her lawyer talking with the family, offering some money and alluding to the legal consequences of the physical assault on Pierre by the worker's son.
 Pierre is later shown trying to embarrass his mother by calling one of the housemaids a "slave" in front of a large gathering during a party at the mansion.